One of the hottest stories in true crime right now – if such stories can be “hot” – is alleged serial killer Bruce McArthur.

-In high school McArthur started dating Janice Campbell.
-The both graduated in 1970.
-McArthur went on to attend post secondary education in a general business program.
+In high school, McArthur started dating Janice Campbell.
+They both graduated in 1970.
+McArthur went on to attend post-secondary education in a general business program.
 When he and Campbell were 23, they married and moved to Toronto.

 After the decriminalization of same-sex adult behaviour in 1969, a “gay village” began to form in Toronto between College and Wellesley streets.
-McArthur worked a few block from the gay village.
+McArthur worked a few blocks from the gay village.